 Fish that can be kept with turtles

-Luckily, there are a few fish that can be kept with turtles in the same tank.
+Luckily, a few fish can be kept with turtles in the same tank.
 Keep in mind that compatibility will largely depend on the species of the turtle and the tank size and that long-term compatibility is never guaranteed.

 Tropical community aquarium

-If wanting to keep tropical species with your turtles, then you’re going to want something that is fast and can escape your turtle; mud and musk turtles seem to be the most fish-friendly types of turtles.
+If you want to keep tropical species with your turtles, then you’re going to want something fast that can escape your turtle; mud and musk turtles seem to be the most fish-friendly types.

 Here are some of the better turtle tank mates: